reflexsoar/reflex-docs/docs/presentations/sans-blue-team-2022.md

     a.
 If the rule returns 0 hits, the timeframe may need to be expanded or you have a syntax error
 13. Click `Next`
 14. Toggle `Add Tags`
-15. Enter the tags you wish to add to the event e.g. `inside-source`
+15. Enter the tags you wish to add to the event e.g. `source: internal`
 16. Click next until you hit the `Review` page
 17. Click Create